Electives

 Are you looking for a quick and effective way to evaluate the strength of your risk management framework?
 Ansvar has leveraged its deep expertise in enterprise risk management to create RMA Online, a powerful new system designed to help community and not-for-profit organisations assess and enhance their risk management frameworks.
 This session delves into the essential components of a modern risk framework, highlights the common risks faced by organisations, and demonstrates how RMA Online can support your Board and Executive in identifying and implementing improvements.

-Anthony Black, Ansvar Insurance
+Rebecca Cooney, Ansvar Insurance

 Grace in the Boardroom